architshukla/Canopy-Clustering-on-Twister/README.md

 Canopy Clustering on Twister (Java)
 ===================================

-This project implements the caopy clustering algorithm on [Twister - Iterative MapReduce](http://www.iterativemapreduce.org/).
+This project implements the canopy clustering algorithm on [Twister - Iterative MapReduce](http://www.iterativemapreduce.org/).